 VM Manager manages your VMs using a service agent that collects

 information about your VMs on your behalf.
-The email for the VM Manager
+The email for this Google-managed

 service agent is